 The Manufacturing Champions Network is led by some of the best manufacturers in Greater Manchester who are supporting the growth and development of ambitious executives in small and medium sized businesses by showcasing best practice and sharing leadership challenges.

 Alliance Textiles Project

 Greater Manchester was built on the textiles industry.
-GMLEP is supporting the redevelopment of the sector via a programme that focuses on creating and safeguarding jobs, supporting capital projects, skills training and research and development.
+GMLEP supported the redevelopment of the sector via a programme that focuses on creating and safeguarding jobs, supporting capital projects, skills training and research and development.

 Greater Manchester Local Enterprise Partnership encourages businesses to increase their profitability by reducing their environmental impact and taking advantage of the growing market for low carbon and environmental goods and services.

 Greater Manchester Local Enterprise Partnership led a partnership of organisations across Greater Manchester to secure the City Verve project.
 The £10m project will help embed smart technology and the Internet of Things in the Corridor Manchester.
 Its plans include talkative bus stops, which let bus operators know when commuters are waiting; and a network of sensors in parks and along commuter routes to encourage people to do more physical activity.

 Working Well is a project that helps benefit claimants find employment by providing them integrated and intensive support.

 Each person taking part in the scheme receives an individually-tailored package of support ensuring that the issues which are holding them back from work are tackled at the right time in the right order by the right people.
 This approach supports wide group of people including Job Seekers Allowance Claimants, lone parents on income support and people in low-paid work receiving Universal Credit.